KlotzJesse/js-solar-potential/README.md

 It's easy to use and allows us to build and deploy scalable containerized apps written in any language on a fully managed platform.

 For some languages like Node.js, it infers the configuration and can [deploy from source directly](https://cloud.google.com/run/docs/deploying-source-code), without any additional configurations!
-This uploads your source, builds it with [Cloud Build](https://cloud.google.com/build), deploys it to Cloud Run, and starts the service with `npm run start`.
+This uploads your source, builds it with [Cloud Build](https://cloud.google.com/build), deploys it to Cloud Run, and starts the service with `bun run start`.
 All with a single command.

 ```sh